 However, this information can only get you so far.
-You might find a competent therapist, but you probably won't find the therapist that suits your needs, issues, strengths, and personality the best.
-For that, you need information on the fields they specialize in and their treatment philosophy.
+In order to find the therapist that suits your needs, issues, strengths, and personality the best, it is helpful to have information on the fields they specialize in and their treatment philosophy.

 Practical matters are important, too.
 You need to find out about their office hours, how long sessions are, what fees they charge, and if they work with your insurance company.

-Sometimes, the only way to find out the answers to these questions is to call their office and ask.
-It's always best to speak to the therapist personally if possible.
-If you do, remember that you aren't in therapy yet.
+If the therapist has an online presence, you can often find this information on their website.
+You can also call their office and ask.
+But, remember that you aren't in therapy yet.
 You're on a fact-gathering mission, so limit your questions to facts you need to know before you begin sessions.

 Tips for Finding the Right Specialist

 Pros & Cons Of With Trying To Work With A Nearby Therapist